Nokia 105 (2013)

-Nokia 105 is a mobile phone released in 2013 aimed at markets in developing nations marketed and manufactured by Nokia.
+The Nokia 105 is a feature phone manufactured by Nokia.
+It was first unveiled at the Mobile World Congress (MWC) in February 2013 and was released in the second quarter of 2013, aimed at markets in developing countries.

-Specification
+Specifications

-Nokia 105 is a featurephone made by Nokia.
-The phone was released in 2013.
-It was first unveiled at the Mobile World Congress in 2013.
 The Nokia 105 is said to offer up to 35 days of standby time on a single charge and up to 12.5 hours of talk time.
 Furthermore, it includes a flashlight and an FM radio.

 Other uses

 A report by Conflict Armament Research specified the 105 Type RM-908 Nokia phone, purchased between May and November 2014, was being "consistently used" by ISIS in Iraq to produce a type of remote controlled improvised explosive device.